 There are a number of tests a doctor may perform in the office or a lab in order to determine the function of a patient’s vestibular system and balance in general.
 Some of these tests include:

-- Rotational chair – This is performed in a lab setting.
-The room is darkened, and the chair a patient is seated in is rotated.
-Eye position is monitored to observe a response.
+Doctor performs this in a lab setting.
+The room is dark, and the patient sits in a chair that is changing in rotation.
+The doctor monitors the eye position to observe a response.

 These are just a few tests, some of which serve a useful purpose and others which seem more like interrogation techniques than a medical examination.
 It is no wonder that many patients are frustrated with the care they receive for dizziness.